► Frankfurt motor show won't continue in 2021

-The prime German auto show has attracted several protests by climate activists; the picture above captures the moment a Greenpeace member stormed the stage during a visit by German chancellor Angela Merkel to the Volkswagen stand on 12 September and this weekend a much larger protest brought much of Frankfurt am Main to a standstill.
+The prime German auto show has attracted several protests by climate activists; in 2019, Greenpeace member stormed the stage during a visit by German chancellor Angela Merkel to the Volkswagen stand on 12 September and later, a much larger protest brought much of Frankfurt am Main to a standstill.

 The biggest news from Frankfurt 2019